-where the first string is a unique identifier of your installation.
-Please note that the key is case sensitive on input, so be sure to enter it exactly as provided in the registration information you have received.
+where the first string is a unique identifer of your installation.
+Please note that the key is case sensitive on input, so be sure to enter it exactly as provided in the registration information you have received from Dipl.-Ing.
+Frank Siegert or one of his code distributors.